ptv-logistics/xserver.net-samples/MemoryPressureTest/Readme.md

 ## xServer .NET under memory pressure

-We got some request for hints how to optimize the xServer .NET Control for scenarios where the memory for .NET is limited.
-This is mainly the case when the host applications runs at 32-Bit,for as Excel or Outlook plugin
+We got some request for hints how to optimize the xServer .NET map control for scenarios where the memory for .NET is limited.
+This is mainly the case when the host application runs at 32-Bit, for example as Excel or Outlook plugin.

 <img src="https://github.com/ptv-logistics/xservernet-bin/blob/master/MemoryPressureTest/screenshots/XServerNetOffice.png"  alt="xServer.NET control running in as (32-Bit) Mircosoft Word Plugin" height="240"/>

 ###1 Optimizations in the latest version
 WPF has some memory issues for bitmap images, and the map control uses many of these.
-We we applied some tweaks to release memory earlier for bitmaps. if you're interested in details about the optimization, read here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html.
+We we applied some tweaks to release memory earlier for bitmaps.
+If you're interested in details about the optimization, read here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html.

 You can get the latest stable version of the control with this optimization here https://github.com/ptv-logistics/xservernet-bin/tree/master/Lib

 ###2 Tweak the control
 WPF has a weird behavior for bitmap images that triggers the garbage collector very often.
-This leads to a very annoying problem that an application that utilized much memory (> 1GB) starts to stutter when scrolling in the map.
-For details see here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html for dedails.
-For this reason we disabled this behavior.
-The latest stable version does this only for 64-Bit applications, for 32-Bit applications this may raise issues under memory pressure.
-You can override the default behavior with the global options property.
+This leads to a very annoying problem that an application that utilizes much memory (> 1GB) starts to stutter when scrolling in the map.
+For details read here http://code.logos.com/blog/2008/04/memory_leak_with_bitmapimage_and_memorystream.html.
+Because of this issue we bypass this behavior in the control.
+The latest stable version does this only for 64-Bit applications, for 32-Bit applications this may raise issues under memory pressure, so we use the standard behavior.
+You can override this automatic behavior with the global options property.
 ```
 Ptv.XServer.Controls.Map.GlobalOptions.MemoryPressureMode = MemoryPressureMode.Enable;
 ```